Why should I see a private IBCLC?

 Do you take insurance?

-Lactation Solutions of Princeton is an in-network provider with Aetna and Amerihealth.
+Lactation Solutions of Princeton is in-network with both Aetna and Amerihealth.
 The vast majority of Aetna policyholders are entitled to 6 fully covered lactation visits, which will be submitted for you.
+Please check with Aetna to ensure that your policy has this type of coverage.
+Amerihealth claims will also be submitted for you - please contact Amerihealth to determine the number of visits covered by your policy.

-If you do not have Aetna, you will provided with a detailed invoice, with diagnostic codes, to submit to your insurance for reimbursement.
-How you are reimbursed depends on your particular policy, but it is important to know that IBCLC visits should be covered, by law (the Affordable Care Act) as preventative services.
-For more information on how to discuss coverage with your insurance company, please read this excellent article by Renee Beebe, IBCLC "Ten Facts You Must Know About Insurance and Breastfeeding Support" and also see this article from the National Women's Law Center.
+If you do not have Aetna or Amerihealth, you will provided with a detailed invoice, with diagnostic codes, to submit to your insurance for reimbursement.
+How you are reimbursed depends on your particular policy, but it is important to know that IBCLC visits should be covered by law (The Affordable Care Act) as a preventative service.
+For more information on how to discuss coverage with your insurance company, please read these excellent articles:

 What are your fees, and what is included?